Antiviral drug: Antiviral drug design

-Anti-viral targeting
+Antiviral targeting

 The general idea behind modern antiviral drug design is to identify viral proteins, or parts of proteins, that can be disabled.
-These "targets" should generally be as unlike any proteins or parts of proteins in humans as possible, to reduce the likelihood of side effects.
+These "targets" should generally be as unlike any proteins or parts of proteins in humans as possible, to reduce the likelihood of side effects and toxicity.
 The targets should also be common across many strains of a virus, or even among different species of virus in the same family, so a single drug will have broad effectiveness.
 For example, a researcher might target a critical enzyme synthesized by the virus, but not by the patient, that is common across strains, and see what can be done to interfere with its operation.

 Once targets are identified, candidate drugs can be selected, either from drugs already known to have appropriate effects or by actually designing the candidate at the molecular level with a computer-aided design program.

 The target proteins can be manufactured in the lab for testing with candidate treatments by inserting the gene that synthesizes the target protein into bacteria or other kinds of cells.
 The cells are then cultured for mass production of the protein, which can then be exposed to various treatment candidates and evaluated with "rapid screening" technologies.

 Approaches by virus life cycle stage

 Viruses consist of a genome and sometimes a few enzymes stored in a capsule made of protein (called a capsid), and sometimes covered with a lipid layer (sometimes called an 'envelope').
 Viruses cannot reproduce on their own and instead propagate by subjugating a host cell to produce copies of themselves, thus producing the next generation.

 Researchers working on such "rational drug design" strategies for developing antivirals have tried to attack viruses at every stage of their life cycles.
 Some species of mushrooms have been found to contain multiple antiviral chemicals with similar synergistic effects.

 Compounds isolated from fruiting bodies and filtrates of various mushrooms have broad-spectrum antiviral activities, but successful production and availability of such compounds as frontline antiviral is a long way away.

 Viral life cycles vary in their precise details depending on the type of virus, but they all share a general pattern: